 - Not at all suitable for performance driving

-- Dramatically increased braking performance over organic pads
+- Dramatically better braking performance than organic pads

-- Low compressibility — will provide a firmer brake pedal feel
+- Provide a firmer brake pedal feel (low compressibility)

 - Much more resistant to brake fade than organic pads

 - Numerous compounds available — suitable for anything, from daily street-driving to extreme track use